Is 3 Days in Chiang Mai Enough?

 How Long Do You Need to Visit Chiang Mai?

-While this itinerary focuses on 3 days, here’s our honest opinion on trip length:
+While this itinerary focuses on 3 days, here’s our honest take on trip length:

-- 3 days is generally a good amount of time to see the highlights
+- 3 days is a genuinely good amount of time to see the highlights without feeling rushed

-- A week or more would be ideal to really experience Chiang Mai deeply, try more food options and explore the nightlife, which is actually super lively!
+- A week or more is ideal to experience Chiang Mai deeply, explore the surrounding mountains, and really get into the nightlife, which is a lot more lively than most people expect!

 Where to Stay in Chiang Mai